 The Board considered and evaluated information regarding fees charged to, and services provided to, other investment companies advised by the Adviser (including the impact of any fee waiver or reimbursement arrangements and any expense reimbursement arrangements), and fees charged to separate institutional accounts and other accounts managed by the Adviser.
 The information provided to the Board discussed the significant differences in scope of services provided to the fund and to the Adviser's other non-closed-end fund clients.
 The Board considered the fee comparisons in light of the different services provided in managing these other types of clients.
 The Board considered and evaluated the information comparing the fund's contractual annual management fee and overall expenses with a peer group of comparable closed-end funds with similar investment objectives and strategies, including other MLP or energy investment companies, as applicable depending on the fund, and with respect to TEAF with a group of comparable funds that are multi strategy including significant allocations to private investments as well as funds structured as a term fund, in each case as determined by the Adviser.
 The Board also considered the management fee (based on total managed assets) charged by the Adviser to other Tortoise funds compared to the management fee of TEAF.
 The Board noted that the management fee paid by TEAF is higher than the management fees paid by the other Tortoise funds, but were advised by the Adviser that there are additional portfolio management challenges in managing a multi-strategy defined term fund such as TEAF.
-The Board considered the affiliated relationship of the Adviser to the Sub-Adviser for TEAF, and the in-depth knowledge of the Adviser of the Sub-Adviser's operations, and the oversight of the Sub-Adviser by the Adviser.
-The Board also considered that the sub-advisory fee to Sub-Adviser is paid by the Adviser and TEAF incurs no additional expense for the Sub-Adviser's services.
-Given the specialized universe of managers and funds fitting within the criteria for the peer group as well as a lack of reliable, consistent third party data, the Adviser did not believe that it would be beneficial to engage the services of an independent third-party to prepare the peer group analysis, and the Board, including the Independent Directors, concurred with this approach.
+The Board also considered that the sub-advisory fee to the third-party sub-adviser is paid by the Adviser and TEAF incurs no additional expense for the sub-adviser's services.
+Given the specialized universe of managers and funds fitting within the criteria for the peer group as well as a lack of reliable, consistent third-party data, the Adviser did not believe that it would be beneficial to engage the services of an independent third-party to prepare the peer group analysis, and the Board, including the Independent Directors, concurred with this approach.
 The Adviser provided information on the methodology used for determining the peer group.

 The Board, including the Independent Directors, concluded that the fees (including the management fee) and expenses that the fund is paying under the Investment Advisory Agreement, as well as the operating expense ratios of the fund, are reasonable given the nature, extent and quality of services provided under the Investment Advisory Agreement and that such fees and expenses are reasonable compared to the fees charged by advisers to comparable funds.
-The Board, including the Independent Directors, concluded that the fees payable by the Adviser to the Sub-Adviser under the TEAF Sub-Advisory Agreement are reasonable given the nature, extent and quality of services provided under the TEAF Sub-Advisory Agreement.